 Shakespeare’s England was relatively peaceful compared to Churchill’s.
 Rather than participating in war himself, Shakespeare looked back to English history and wrote about the feats of Henry V and the great civil Wars of the Roses.
 In his history plays, ringing speeches and colorful images celebrate real or imagined turning points in English history.

-This site, and its companion physical exhibition at the Folger Shakespeare Library in Washington, D.C., celebrate the eloquent language of Churchill and Shakespeare and feature the words of both men as they echo through the ages.
+This site, like its companion physical exhibition held at the Folger Shakespeare Library in Washington, D.C. in 2018/2019, celebrates the eloquent language of Churchill and Shakespeare and features the words of both men as they echo through the ages.

 We hope Churchill’s Shakespeare will leave you thinking about the power of language and why it remains important to us today.